mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 )

 == Implementation plan
-To design the TaMaRa algorithm, I synthesise a number of approaches from the literature review to form a new approach suitable for implementation in Yosys.
+To design the TaMaRa algorithm, I synthesise existing approaches from the literature review to form a novel approach suitable for implementation in Yosys.
+Specifically, I synthesise the voter insertion algorithms of Johnson @Johnson2010, the RTL annotation-driven approach of Kulis @Kulis2017, and parts of the verification methodology of Benites @Benites2018, to form the TaMaRa algorithm and verification methodology.
+Based on the dichotomy identified in @section:litintro, TaMaRa will be classified as a _netlist-driven_ approach, as the algorithms are designed by treating the design as a circuit (rather than HDL).
+Despite this, TaMaRa aims to combine the best of both worlds, by supporting a `triplicate` annotation that allows end users to select the level of granularity they want to apply TMR at.
+Johnson's algorithm processes the entire netlist in one go, whereas TaMaRa aims to use the `triplicate` annotation to allow more fine-grained selections, allowing studies to compare different levels of TMR design granularity.

-I propose a modification to the synthesis flow that inserts TaMaRa after optimisation, but before technology mapping (@fig:tamarasynthflow).
-This means that the circuit can be processed at a reasonably low level, without having to worry about optimisation removing the redundant logic or non-replicable FPGA primitives (see
+I propose a modification to the synthesis flow that inserts TaMaRa after technology mapping (@fig:tamarasynthflow).
+This means that the circuit can be processed at a low level, without having to worry about optimisation removing the redundant logic.
-@Kulis2017).

 #figure(
-    image("diagrams/tamara_synthesis_flow.svg", width: 60%),
+    image("diagrams/tamara_synthesis_flow.svg", width: 80%),
     caption: [ Proposed modification to synthesis flow including TaMaRa TMR ] ) <fig:tamarasynthflow>

-Specifically, I propose to implement TaMaRa as a Yosys plugin in C++20, using CMake as the build tool.
+For the specific implementation details, I propose to implement TaMaRa as a Yosys plugin in C++20, using CMake as the build tool.
 This will compile a Linux shared library, `libtamara.so`, which can be loaded into Yosys using the command `plugin -i libtamara.so`.
-This plugin will expose a command, `tmr`, which can be run before technology mapping to apply TMR.

-#TODO("")
+Then, various commands (yet to be determined but likely `tamara` and possibly `tamara_propagate`) will be made available to end users.

+Briefly, the general overview of the TaMaRa algorithm looks as follows:

+1. Mark cells with the `triplicate` annotation in the netlist
+2. Replicate each cell marked with the `triplicate` annotation an additional 2 times (so there are now 3 instances of each cell with the `triplicate` annotation)
+3. Wire up the replicated cells
+4. Construct a simplified graph representation from the updated netlist, with replications added
+5. Insert voters using Johnson's algorithm @Johnson2010 @Johnson2010a, using the graph we generated in step (4)

+TaMaRa aims to address a number of the limitations identified by authors in the literature review.
+Kulis
+@Kulis2017 identified two important limitations: that TMR may attempt to replicate FPGA primitives that do not have enough physical resources (e.g. trying to replicate a PLL of which only one exists on the FPGA), and that synthesis optimisation may remove the redundant TMR logic.
+TaMaRa will not attempt to legalise the design, instead, if an FPGA primitive is attempted to be replicated and there are not enough physical resources to back it up, this will be picked up by nextpnr at the placement stage and an error reported.
+Unfortunately, it may not be possible (or at least, not easily possible) to mitigate the problem entirely, so reporting an error is the best we can do.
+Since TaMaRa operates after technology mapping, by which time all optimisation has completed, there is no need to worry about the redundant logic being eliminated.

+Some existing approaches @Johnson2010 @Skouson2020 @Lee2017 @Khatri2018 do not have a rigorous verification
+methodology, or a methodology which lacks formal verification.
+TaMaRa aims to be production grade, so I consider verification to be an important step in the process of ensuring reliability.
+As mentioned in the engineering requirements and aims, I propose a rigorous verification methodology based on fault-injection simulation _and_ formal methods, partially inspired by Benites @Benites2018.
+The verification can be broken down as follows:

+#TODO("talk about fuzzing")

+- *Fault injection simulation:* Using an open-source simulator like Verilator, Icarus Verilog or cxxrtl, a complex design will have TMR applied to it and be subject to a simulation with controlled random injected SEUs each cycle.
+I intend to use a simple RISC-V core, either Hazard3 or picorv32 as the Device Under Test (DUT).
+I plan to use the RISC-V port of CoreMark @GalOn2012 as a benchmark program and then check the program passes correctly even with SEUs.
+- *Equivalence checking (fuzzing):* This aims to prove that TaMaRa does not change the underlying behaviour of the circuit after it's run.
+TMR is only supposed to make the circuit redundant, not change its behaviour or timing.
+The methodology is as follows:
+    1. Randomly generate Verilog using Verismith @Herklotz2020
+    2. Run TaMaRa and synthesise the circuit
+    3. Use _SymbiYosys_ and _eqy_ to check that the circuits before and after TMR are identical
+- *Mutation coverage:* This aims to prove that TMR works as intended.
+Ideally, I would also like to use fuzzing to generate random Verilog RTL as in equivalence checking, but this is still under active research in academia.
+Instead, using carefully selected testbenches and designs I will use formal verification to prove the TaMaRa removes injected faults.
+The methodology is as follows:
+    1. Pick a simple test case, for example, a parity checker or CRC8 calculator
+    2. Write a self checking testbench for the example
+    3. Use Yosys _mcy_ (mutation coverage) to check that the testbench works
+    4. Use TaMaRa to add TMR and synthesise the circuit
+    5. Inject faults into the redundant netlist
+    6. Use mcy to check that the injected faults are removed by the TMR process

 == Milestones and timeline
 To design the timeline of the TaMaRa project, I use a Gantt chart, shown below.